Tutorial: Connect VSTS account to Azure Active Directory (Azure AD)

 a.
 On your VSTS page, in the upper right, choose your profile image and choose Security.

 b.
-On the Personal access tokens page, choose Add.
+On the SSH public keys page, choose Add.
 Enter a description.
 Scroll to the bottom of the page and choose Create token.

 c.
 When the token is created, make a note of it as it cannot be viewed again.
 Copy it from the browser into the clipboard.